AadiSubramanya/cryptonite_TP2_aadisubramanya/picoCTF/writeup.md

 On running the instance I was given three options, Breakf@st_Burger, Gr%114d_Cheese, Bac0n_D3luxe

-Since the challenge hint had to do with format specifiers vulnaribilities, I entered the 2nd option as it is a format vulnaribility
+Since the challenge hint had to do with format specifiers vulnaribilities, I entered the 2nd option as it has a format vulnaribility
 ```

 - step 2